 The director's job is all about collaboration.
 Every project is about assembling the team that can make it happen.
 I have always been thrilled with my casting decisions.
 If they are right, 90% of my work is done.
 And the fun can begin!

 Writing, acting and directing with the Leaping Thespians has been a blast.
 These women are amazing.
 I have done a lot of plays over the twenty years and these women make up one of the most positive and awe inspiring groups with whom I have ever had the pleasure of sharing theatre.

-I have enjoyed a variety of roles including a Bible-totin' battle axe, a malicious magistrate, a nurse with an axe to grind, a pill poppin' yuppie, a pot smokin' senior, an upper class twit, trailer park trash, a bag lady, an obsessive Freudian, a suicidal adulteress, a mad prophet, a stone butch, and two serial killers.
-Highlights include Bye Bye Baby, Third Street Theatre Series; A Dolls House, Chemainus Theatre Festival; the film, The Portside; and any Leaping Thespians production.
+Favourite roles include a Bible-totin' battle axe, a malicious magistrate, a nurse with an axe to grind, a pill poppin' yuppie, two pot smokin' seniors, an upper class twit, trailer park trash, a bag lady, an obsessive Freudian, a suicidal adulteress, a mad prophet, two serial killers and any Leaping Thespian production.

 It's been an amazing journey to work with such a dedicated and passionate group.
 I've been wearing the actor's hat now for 7 years and have played Magenta in The Rocky Horror Picture Show, George Noon in Cannibal!
 The Musical, Andy in Collage: Homage to Kurt Schwitters, and Marie in A Study from Friends.